-Chapter 41 from the Ama audiobook
+Chapter 41 of Ama

 The slow melodious rhythm of the desert wind formed a landscape of dark beauty in perpetual flux.
 Possibilities for the poetry of form would settle for a moment before being washed from the vast page.
 A chaos of fear to the left and right while the path wrote an unnatural and unchanging solitary verse through the desolation.
 The band of three continued to walk along the path, their footsteps remaining for a mere moment before the wind smoothed them away.

 Jason looked at the ground as he hobbled along and noticed Lucia and Derwood also walking in quiet contemplation of their feet.
 Was the mountain also the instigator of pain for them too, a great jagged rock sitting on the horizon as a taunt to those who would dare to gaze and were foolish enough to hope.